Compliance with ALTA Best Practices

 Pillar 1: “Establish and Maintain Current Licenses(s) As Required to Conduct the Business of Title Insurance and Settlement Services.”

-- COMMUNITY CLOSING NETWORK maintains required licenses in each state of operation.
+- COMMUNITY TITLE NETWORK maintains required licenses in each state of operation.

-- COMMUNITY CLOSING NETWORK maintains all local business licenses.
+- COMMUNITY TITLE NETWORK maintains all local business licenses.

-- COMMUNITY CLOSING NETWORK is an active member of ALTA and utilizes all ALTA forms.
+- COMMUNITY TITLE NETWORK is an active member of ALTA and utilizes all ALTA forms.

 Pillar 2: “Adopt and Maintain Appropriate Written Procedures and Controls for Escrow Trust Accounts Allowing For Electronic Verification of Reconciliation.”